pyControl/docs/docs/user-guide/command-line-interface.md

 You will be presented with a numbered list of experiments which correspond to those you have created in the file *host/config/experiments.py*.
 Enter the number for the experiment you want to run.

 You will be asked whether you want to run a hardware test.
 If you select yes the state machine *hardware_test* from the *tasks* folder will be run on the setups.
-The point of the running a hardware test is to check that all the experimental hardware is working before starting the days experiments.
-If you want to use it you will need to create an appropriate hardware test task for your setups.
+Running a hardware test allows you to to check that all the experimental hardware is working before starting the days experiments.
+If you want to use it you will need to create an appropriate hardware test for your setups.

 When the hardware test is complete (or skipped), the program uploads the task state machine to all the setups, sets variables as specified in the experiment definition and waits for the user to start the experiment by pressing enter.
 While the experiment is running, the data output from the setups is displayed on the screen and written to seperate files for each setups.
 The files are saved in the data folder *pyControl/data/start_date-experiment_name* .
 The data file names are the subject ID and date.